Cina-ken/Market_Cap/README.md

 The webhook handler ([`src/app/api/stripe/webhook/route.ts`](src/app/api/stripe/webhook/route.ts)) was verified locally with `stripe listen --forward-to localhost:3000/api/stripe/webhook` and `stripe trigger checkout.session.completed` — signature verification, JSON parsing, and event routing all confirmed working (200s, no server errors) for `checkout.session.completed`, `payment_intent.succeeded`, `payment_intent.created`, and `charge.succeeded`.
 Note that `stripe trigger`'s generic fixture doesn't set `client_reference_id`/`metadata`, so it exercises the endpoint but not the `syncSubscriptionToSupabase` write path, which only runs for a session created through the app's own `createCheckoutSession()` flow — end-to-end verification of that path means completing a real test-mode checkout through the UI.

-`src/proxy.ts` (not `middleware.ts`) is intentional, not a typo: as of Next.js 16, the `middleware.ts` file convention is deprecated in favor of `proxy.ts` — Next.js 16.2.10 (this project's version) throws a build error if both exist, and warns on `middleware.ts` alone.
+`src/proxy.ts` (not `middleware.ts`) is intentional, not a typo: as of Next.js 16, the `middleware.ts` file convention is deprecated in favor of `proxy.ts`,  Next.js 16.2.10 (this project's version) throws a build error if both exist, and warns on `middleware.ts` alone.
 See [nextjs.org/docs/messages/middleware-to-proxy](https://nextjs.org/docs/messages/middleware-to-proxy).

 ## Why two market data providers

-Finnhub's free tier covers live quotes, search, company profiles, fundamentals, and news — but its `/stock/candle` (historical OHLC) endpoint is paid-tier only, and price charts were a core part of the product.
+Finnhub's free tier covers live quotes, search, company profiles, fundamentals, and news,  but its `/stock/candle` (historical OHLC) endpoint is paid-tier only, and price charts were a core part of the product.
 Rather than drop charts or pay for a tier the rest of the app didn't need, I added [Twelve Data](https://twelvedata.com) as a second provider used exclusively for the `1W/1M/3M/1Y` time series in [`src/lib/twelvedata.ts`](src/lib/twelvedata.ts).
 That introduced its own constraint: Twelve Data's free tier rate-limits aggressively, and the dashboard's "portfolio value over time" chart needs to sum series across up to 8 tickers at once. `getAggregateHistory` handles this by capping the fan-out at 8 parallel requests, tolerating individual failures (`.catch(() => [])`) instead of failing the whole chart, and reducing to the intersection of dates every series actually returned rather than assuming uniform coverage.
-It's a small function, but getting it wrong either silently drops tickers from the total or throws away the whole chart when one upstream call times out — both of which I hit while building it.
+It's a small function, but getting it wrong either silently drops tickers from the total or throws away the whole chart when one upstream call times out,  both of which I hit while building it.

 ## Tech stack